BVG lost and found office

 Have you lost something?
 Whether it's a watch, a wallet or a bicycle, we record all found items.

-For items lost on or after 15.05.21, you may fill out an online missing items report.
+For any lost items, you may fill out an online missing items report.

 Please describe the lost item as accurately as possible and we will notify you via email if there is a match.